CONTACT: Heather Stegner / Chuck Fuqua

-WASHINGTON – The American Forest & Paper Association (AF&PA) today released the 54th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting that U.S. paper and paperboard capacity declined 1.7 percent in 2014 it is expected to hold nearly stable in 2015.
+WASHINGTON – The American Forest & Paper Association today released the 55th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting that while U.S. paper and paperboard capacity declined 1.7 percent in 2014 it is expected to hold nearly stable in 2015.

-The survey reports U.S. industry capacity data for 2013 and 2014 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
-Survey respondents represent about 90 percent of the U.S industry capacity.
+The survey reports U.S. industry capacity data for 2014 and 2015 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
+Survey respondents represent more than 88 percent of the U.S. industry capacity.

 The complete survey with detailed tables can be purchased for $1,975 by contacting Kory Bockman at firstname.lastname@example.org or 202-463-4716.

 # # #